 Our long-lived assets, including identifiable property, plant and equipment and intangible assets, are reviewed for impairment in accordance with ASC 360-10-35, "Property, Plant and Equipment Subsequent Measurement", whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
 Recoverability of assets to be held and used is measured by a comparison of the carrying amount of an asset to the future undiscounted cash flows expected to be generated by the asset.
-If an asset is determined to be impaired, the impairment to be recognized is measured by the amount by which the carrying amount of the asset exceeds its fair value.
+If an asset is determined to be impaired, the impairment to be recognized is measured by the amount of the asset exceeds its fair value.
 Fair value of non-financial assets is determined based on market participant assumptions.
-For each of the years ended December 31, 2015, 2016 and 2017, no material impairment of long-lived assets was identified.
+For each of the years ended December 31, 2016, 2017 and 2018, no material impairment of long-lived assets was identified.
 (See Item 18.
-Financial Statements - Note 2(P) for additional information.)
+Financial Statements - Note 2P for additional information.)